 - With a spoon scoop out the flesh and place in a bowl

-- Add a tbsp of olive oil, the juice of ½ a lemon and salt and pepper.
+- Add a tablespoon of olive oil, the juice of ½ a lemon and salt and pepper.
 Crush the avocados with a fork and set aside.

-- Cut the tomatoes in half and season with a tbsp olive oil, salt and pepper.
+- Cut the tomatoes in half and season with a tablespoon olive oil, salt and pepper.

 - For the Poached Eggs

-- Heat up a pot with water and add 1 tbsp white wine vinegar.
+- Heat up a pot with water and add 1 tablespoon white wine vinegar.
 Crack the egg in a ramekin or a bowl.

 - Once the water has boiled reduce the heat to low and us a whisk to swirl the water.